forestgrape/coronavirus/2_biological/virion_viability.md

 The self decay rates are estimated from the settings with the lowest observed decay rates for a given temperature.
 The lowest rates are observed when the samples are either dried out (at relative humidities below the [efflorescence humidity](#efflorescence-humidity) or in favorable solvents (stabilizing media).

 ##### Until about 45 degrees: RNA Self Decay
-The primary self decay mechanism is RNA self decay.
+The primary self decay mechanism is RNA decay.
 The rate of the RNA decay is similar across different RNA viruses [to check and cite].

 The halflifetime halves roughly every 4 to 7 degrees temperature increase:
 * at  4 degrees: about 300 - 400 hours